charosa-umn/Vibr.IO/README.md

-# BioLumenModeling
+# Vibr.IO
-Cell growth modeling of Vibrio fischeri, developed by Charosa Research Incubator, a student group at the University of Minnesota - Twin Cities
+Vibr.IO is a program to model cell growth of Vibrio fischeri, developed by Charosa Research Incubator, a student group at the University of Minnesota - Twin Cities

 ## Notable Changes
     * "math_model.py" was renamed to "math_model_cmd.py"